vthakkar009/Libre-Cal/README.md

 **Mission Statement**:

-We yearn to provide an open source alternative to current calender applications while keeping the open source comminty great always.
+We yearn to provide an open source alternative to current calender applications while keeping the open source community great always.

 **Features**